insected/bobbae_gcp-wiki/Operations-and-Stackdriver.md

 #### Cloud Logging

-Cloud Logging is a fully managed service that performs at scale.
-It can ingest application and system log data from thousands of VMs and, even better, analyze all that log data in real time.
-In this fundamental-level Quest, you learn how to store, search, analyze, monitor, and alert on log data and events from Google Cloud.

 [Cloud Logging](https://www.qwiklabs.com/quests/81?catalog_rank=%7B%22rank%22%3A1%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=7468028)

 #### Application Logs

-In this hands-on lab, you learn how to use Cloud Logging to accumulate application logs in a single place, filter to reach the required log, understand how to create logs based metrics for advanced analysis, examine the audit logs use case, and export logs for compliance and/or advanced analysis needs.

 [Fundamentals of Cloud Logging](https://www.qwiklabs.com/focuses/10911?catalog_rank=%7B%22rank%22%3A12%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=7468061)

 #### BigQuery Logging

-In this lab you view the BigQuery logs inside Cloud Logging, setup a sink to export them back into BigQuery, and then use SQL to analyze the logs.

 [Using BigQuery and Cloud Logging to Analyze BigQuery Usage](https://www.qwiklabs.com/focuses/6100?catalog_rank=%7B%22rank%22%3A15%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=7468061)